History of Gear: Trailwise and The Ski Hut, West Coast Pioneers, circa 1935

 Get an authentic Jensen Pack!

-Main Page: Essays and pictures about the Pioneers of the Outdoor Gear Revolution, 1945-The Present, 45+ pages, two books published, and still adding material!
+Main Page: Essays and pictures about the Pioneers of the Outdoor Gear Revolution, 1935-The Present, 45+ pages, five books published, and still adding material!

 Back to Mazama Climbers Main Page